 People have been rambling nonstop about onshore company vs offshore company for a while.
 These are not new terms in the business world.
-However, have you got all the ins-and-outs about these two concepts and what they can offer?
+However, have you got all the ins and outs of these two concepts and what they can offer?

 Grasping the insights of onshore and offshore companies is the first fundamental step to go offshore and start saving more money.
 If you want to differentiate and gain knowledge of these two companies, this is the right blog to read!